anderspitman/iobio-absent-anders/README.md

 ## PE

-Our PE deployment is currently a bit hacky, but also simple.
+Our PE deployment is pretty simple.
 It just consists of gru instance and Mosaic instance.
 If it has issues, you need to ssh into mosaic.chpc.utah.edu.
 Then su to the ucgd-peanalysis user (you might not have permissions to do this.
 Ask Yi, Al, or Matt, and worst case Shawn Rynearson has